getcursor/crawler/README.md

 While you can add custom documentation sources to your local Cursor installation, this repository controls what documentation is available out-of-the-box for all users.

+## What Qualifies for Built-in Docs?

+We aim to include documentation for tools and technologies that are:

+1. **Widely Used**: Technologies with significant adoption in the developer community (e.g. React, Python, AWS services)
+2. **Well-Documented**: Sources must have comprehensive, maintained documentation with a stable URL structure
+3. **Developer-Focused**: Tools and frameworks used directly by developers in their workflow
+4. **Production-Ready**: No beta/alpha versions or experimental tools
+5. **English Language**: Documentation must be primarily in English

+Some examples that would NOT qualify:
+- Personal project documentation
+- Company-specific internal tools
+- Outdated or unmaintained projects
+- Documentation that requires authentication
+- Unofficial documentation sources

 ## Contributing

 We welcome contributions to expand our built-in documentation!
 Here's how to add a new source: